segmentio/chamber/README.md

 ### Custom SSM Endpoint

-If you'd like to use a custom SSM endpoint for chamber, you can use `CHAMBER_AWS_SSM_ENDPOINT` to override AWS default URL.
+If you'd like to use a custom SSM endpoint for chamber, you can use `CHAMBER_AWS_SSM_ENDPOINT` to override the default URL.

 ## AWS Secrets Manager
 Chamber supports AWS Secrets Manager as an optional backend.
 For example: